 In 2017, the New Mexico Supreme Court took on the curious case of Montano v.
 Frezza.
 At the heart of the case was whether residents of New Mexico could sue Texas physician in a New Mexico court for malpractice that allegedly occurred in Texas.
 Thousands of rural New Mexico residents travel to Texas for medical treatment each year.
 Texas has arguably the strictest medical liability tort reforms in the nation, and New Mexico is generally considered a more plaintiff friendly state to pursue a medical liability claim.
 At risk was whether Texas physicians would continue to see New Mexican patients.
 The New Mexico Supreme Court ultimately decided Texas physicians could not be sued in New Mexicoâ€™s court system for healthcare rendered in Texas.

 In 2018, the Second Judicial District Court in Albuquerque recently struck down a New Mexico law that caps damages in medical professional liability lawsuits at $600,000.
 The cap does not apply to medical expenses, but does cover compensation for things like lost wages and noneconomic, pain-and-suffering damages.
 Judge Victor Lopez ruled that the New Mexico Medical Malpractice Act is unconstitutional because it unjustly violates a plaintiffâ€™s right to receive an unaltered jury verdict.
-Cunningham Group expects the decision to be appealed.
+We fully expect the decision to be appealed.